 Connecticut Power of Attorney Forms

-The Connecticut Power of Attorney Forms are a set of legal documents that can be used individually or in conjunction with one another to encompass a narrow or wide range of issues concerning the care of an individual’s matters.
-Spanning both personal and/or business matters, the scope of a Power of Attorney can include finances, medical treatment, children, taxes, and property.
+The Connecticut Power of Attorney Forms are legal documents that can be used individually or in conjunction with one another to assign decision-making powers to a person.
+Depending on the form selected, the powers granted can be wide and encompassing or limited to only a few select tasks.
+Spanning both personal and/or business matters, the scope of a POA can include finances, medical treatment, children, taxes, and property.

-Durable (Statutory) Power of Attorney Form – A form that is particularly useful for ensuring that the wishes of the principal will continue to be carried out, regardless of their state of mind or physical condition.
+Durable (Statutory) Power of Attorney Form – The standard POA form.
+Used for ensuring that the wishes of the principal will continue to be carried out regardless of their state of mind or physical condition.

-Limited (Special) Power of Attorney Form – A power of attorney document that clearly defines the limited extent by which one party willingly allows another party to take on their responsibilities for the circumstances highlighted in the form.
+Limited (Special) Power of Attorney Form – A power of attorney document that allows the Principal to clearly outline specific powers for the Agent to uphold.

-Motor Vehicle Power of Attorney (Form A-83) – A POA form created for the primary purpose of authorizing an agent to perform certain actions that are linked to a motor vehicle owned by the principal.
+Motor Vehicle Power of Attorney (Form A-83) – A POA form that authorizes an Agent to perform actions relating to a motor vehicle owned (or soon owned) by the Principal.

 Revocation of Power of Attorney Form – It is important for a principal to keep this form in mind, as it serves an important purpose of ceasing a power of attorney if the principal does not wish for it to endure any longer.